bp2008/Index/README.md

 * [Amazon-Product-Link-Shortener](https://github.com/bp2008/Amazon-Product-Link-Shortener) - A chrome extension which creates a short and clean link to the current amazon.com product page, for easy sharing.
 * [AmazonCustomerImageEnlarger](https://github.com/bp2008/AmazonCustomerImageEnlarger) - A Userscript which enlarges the customer image gallery on amazon.com to make it fill most of the browser's viewport.
 * [DahuaLoginBypass](https://github.com/bp2008/DahuaLoginBypass) - Chrome extension that uses vulnerabilities CVE-2021-33044 and CVE-2021-33045 to log in to Dahua cameras without authentication.

+## Games

+* [BoomBoom](https://github.com/bp2008/boomboom) - A bomberman clone which I originally released on the Ouya console in 2013.
+Like the Ouya console, this game was very unpopular.
+Runs on Windows using Java.